-Areas to look for when examining a harpoon or other whaling implement are:
+When examining a harpoon or other whaling implement, consider the following:

 Bronze swordfish dart, 4-3/4" long.

-If in doubt, try a magnet; if it is attracted to the head, it is iron.
-Toggle heads, both Temple irons and improved toggles, and some experimental and patented irons were malleable cast iron, not forged by the blacksmith.
-They should be smoothly finished and pivot on the shaft smoothly without any slop or side play.
-There will be a small hole completely through the head and shaft for a small wood pin the size of a match stick that would keep the head streamlined for darting, but would shear and allow the head to toggle when strain was put on the whale line.
-This small hole was aft of the pivot pin.
+Use a magnet to test the head; if it is attracted, it is iron.
+Toggle heads, including Temple irons and improved toggles, and some experimental and patented irons, were made of malleable cast iron rather than forged by blacksmiths.
+They should have a smooth finish and pivot smoothly on the shaft.
+There should be a small hole completely through the head and shaft for a wooden pin, about the size of a matchstick, which kept the head streamlined for darting but would shear under strain to allow the head to toggle.
+This small hole is located aft of the pivot pin.

-The head of a toggle iron was about 7" long.
-The head of an Azores toggle iron was longer, about 8", and appeared to be more narrow or "sleek" (see examples above).
-Also, Azores irons were made by forging the socket around the end of the shaft, so you will not see the socket inside tapering to a fine point.
-This is especially true of later Azores irons.
+The head of a toggle iron was typically around 7 inches long, while the head of an Azores toggle iron was slightly longer, about 8 inches, and appeared narrower or "sleeker" (see examples above).
+Additionally, Azores irons were made by forging the socket around the end of the shaft, meaning you won't see the socket tapering to a fine point inside, especially in later Azores irons.

-The heads of two flue or single flue irons were also iron, and were forged by the blacksmith.
-Often close inspection of a two-flue or single-flue head will reveal lines where parts of it were forge welded together, and forge welded to the shaft.
-Again, these forge welds are smooth and well made.
-(Only wrought iron was forge welded; cast iron could not be forge welded).
+The heads of two-flue or single-flue irons were also made of iron and were forged by blacksmiths.
+A close inspection of these irons will often reveal lines where parts were forge welded together and attached to the shaft.
+These forge welds are smooth and well-crafted (only wrought iron could be forge welded; cast iron could not).

-The toggle iron pivot pin was wrought iron on which the head toggled open.
-The pin itself was 3/8" diameter, but the part visible at the side of the head should be 1/2"; that is the ends that flared out like a rivet to secure the pin.
-Since the pivot pin was wrought iron and the head was also iron, there should be no corrosion in that area.
-Dissimilar metals would result in galvanic corrosion and produce pronounced rusting of the pivot pin.
-(That is one reason that the head was never brass or bronze, aside from the fact that these materials simply were not strong enough).
-The pivot pin was always finished smoothly and flush with the side of the head, never protruding beyond the side.
-The pin should be firmly installed and should rotate with the toggle head.
-If the pivot pin is smaller, but the iron otherwise looks good, consider that it may be a blackfish or porpoise iron.
-These did not have to secure the load of a whale towing a fully loaded whaleboat and therefore the pivot pin could be smaller.
-The head is usually smaller, too, and the shaft may be shorter because it did not have to penetrate the thickness of whale blubber.
+The toggle iron pivot pin was made of wrought iron, allowing the head to toggle open.
+The pin itself was 3/8 inches in diameter, but the visible part on the side of the head flared out to 1/2 inch, securing it like a rivet.
+Since both the pivot pin and the head were iron, there should be no corrosion in that area.
+Using dissimilar metals would result in galvanic corrosion and significant rusting of the pivot pin, which is why brass or bronze was never used, aside from their lack of strength.
+The pivot pin was always smoothly finished and flush with the side of the head, never protruding.
+It should be firmly installed and rotate with the toggle head.
+If the pivot pin is smaller but the iron otherwise looks authentic, it may be a blackfish or porpoise iron.
+These irons did not need to secure the load of a whale towing a fully loaded whaleboat, so the pivot pin could be smaller.
+The head and shaft were usually smaller as well since they did not need to penetrate thick whale blubber.

 Both pivot pins shown above are authentic.
-Note that they are flush with the side of the toggle head and are about 1/2" diameter at the outside.
-(Author's collection).
+Note that they are flush with the side of the toggle head and measure about 1/2 inch in diameter on the outside (Author's collection).
+Back to top.
+Socket

-If possible look closely inside the socket of any whalecraft.
-(A small flashlight is a good aid.)
-The cone was forge welded with the shaft, and was not forge welded around the shaft.
-The socket was hammered flat into a fan shape and then the fan was rolled into a cone to form the socket.
-Therefore, you should see the socket tapering to a point inside; you should not see the cut end of the shaft.
-This is true of all whalecraft with a socket.
-The visible cut end of the shaft is a dead give away.
-If you cannot look into the socket, closely observe the outside of the socket where it is joined to the shaft.
-This should be a very smooth and gradual transition, not abrupt.
-The abrupt transition is due to the socket being forged around the shaft.
+When examining the socket of any whalecraft, use a small flashlight to look closely inside.
+The cone was forge welded with the shaft, not around it.
+The socket was hammered flat into a fan shape and then rolled into a cone to form the socket.
+Inside, you should see the socket tapering to a point, not the cut end of the shaft.
+This applies to all whalecraft with a socket.
+If you cannot look inside the socket, closely observe the outside where it joins the shaft.
+The transition should be very smooth and gradual, not abrupt.
+An abrupt transition indicates the socket was forged around the shaft.

-Traces of red or orange paint may be found on some whalecraft.
-This is normal and was used to prevent corrosion.
-When the whalecraft was selected for use on the whaleship, it was cleaned off and sharpened.
-In the case of harpoons, it was also marked with the whaleship and whale boat identification at that time.
-Then it was mounted to a wood pole.
-None of this preparation was done on shore (except shore whaling stations).
-Often whalecraft may have been cleaned in recent days to remove the paint.
-Occasionally some traces may still be seen inside the blacksmith's stamped identification, crevices, joints or other such areas.
+Traces of red or orange paint on whalecraft are normal and were used to prevent corrosion.
+When a piece was selected for use, it was cleaned, sharpened, and marked with the whaleship and whaleboat identification before being mounted to a wooden pole.
+This preparation was typically done on the ship, not on shore, except at shore whaling stations.
+Some whalecraft have been cleaned recently to remove this paint, but traces may still be visible in crevices or around stamped marks.

 Orange protective paint on a lance blade.

-A typical harpoon, or whale iron, was about 2-1/2 feet to 3-1/2 feet long (excluding the pole) with a 3/8" diameter wrought iron shaft.
-The shaft should not be perfectly straight, but should look like a blacksmith had banged it around a bit.
-Remember, the shaft was made of soft wrought iron so it could withstand the twisting and bending of a whale trying to flee.
-It was easy to deform, and could be tied in a knot without breaking.
-It should not look like a modern extruded rod.
+A typical harpoon, or whale iron, was about 2-1/2 to 3-1/2 feet long, excluding the pole, with a 3/8-inch diameter wrought iron shaft.
+The shaft should not be perfectly straight but should show signs of having been forged by a blacksmith.
+Wrought iron was used because it could withstand the twisting and bending caused by a struggling whale.
+It was soft and easily deformed, capable of being tied in a knot without breaking, unlike modern extruded rods.

 Author's collection